-The Internet has indeed made the creating, consuming, sharing and searching for information easier than ever before, but it has not done so without consequences.
+The Internet has made the creating, consuming, sharing and searching for information easier than ever before, but it has not done so without consequences.
 The openness of the Internet has lots of debatable downsides, ranging from cyber terrorism to illegalized peer networks, but although many of those regularly gain flashy headlines, I’m writing about an issue that is often ignored: the quality and the worthiness of the data itself.

 Problem #1: The (Lack of) Quality